Getting to Know Venture Capital Investing with Cresset Partners’ Ventures II Fund

 My pleasure.
 If you’re interested in learning more about Ventures II or venture capital investing in general, please reach out to us.
 We’d love to talk to you!

-3. The liquidity needs, lower costs, and concentration limits of endowments greatly exceeds that of retail investors who cannot withstand a loss of part or all of their invested capital.
-This investment is speculative and not suitable for all investors
+1. The liquidity needs, lower costs, and concentration limits of endowments greatly exceeds that of retail investors who cannot withstand a loss of part or all of their invested capital.
+This investment is speculative and not suitable for all investors.
+Endowments and institutional investors invest on substantially different terms and conditions than individual investors, which may include lower fees, expenses, leverage or extra sway with management.
+Institutional investors have different investment objectives and constraints than individuals, including with respect to risk tolerance, investment time horizon, tax treatment, concentration limitations and liquidity needs.

 Disclosures: